 In a world where we’re increasingly connected, sometimes the best remedy is to simply unplug.
 The phrase “digital detox” was added to the Oxford Dictionaries Online in August 2013.
-Leave the technology behind at these back-to-basics, nature-filled destinations and be sure to purchase travel insurance to protect your trip investment.
+Leave the technology behind at these back-to-basics, nature-filled destinations.

 Tanque Verde Ranch, Tucson

 Voted the “Best Dude Ranch in Arizona” by Arizona Republic in 2012, this family-owned ranch and spa offers sunshine, blue skies and gorgeous desert scenery for as far as the eye can see.
 No phone towers, no cars, no light pollution.
 After a day of horseback riding (mobile phones not allowed) along the rolling hills, you can find unbelievable stargazing at night.
 Rooms do not come with TVs and you can request no Wi-Fi to enjoy face-to-face conversations without having to Facetime on your iPhone.

 Oasis Surf Camp, Santa Catalina, Panama

 Oasis Surf Camp sits in one of Central America’s most radical surf spots.
 This secluded and minimally-developed town has only one public pay phone and zero ATMS, cell phone shops or high-speed Internet.
 Visitors enjoy walking from their bungalows straight to the beach, grabbing a board and spending all day on the water.
 A restaurant, sunset bar, beach chairs and boat trips are part of the package.